 Our latest article was published in the early hours of this morning by The Journal of Sex Research.

 In my early research, I found that the most widely used questionnaires for sexual function (called the Female Sexual Function Index, and the International Index of Erectile Function) were giving me unexpected results that were in contrast to other studies' findings.
 I thought this was interesting, and potentially concerning, so did a little more digging to learn about the measures.
-What I learned was less-than-flattering for the measures, and somewhat controversial.
-(The good news is that I used different measures in the six time point longitudinal data collection.)
-My paper has been published with a commentary by the author of the measures - who challenges many of our critiques - and my reply to that commentary.
+My paper has been published with a commentary by the author of the measures -- who challenges many of our critiques -- and my reply to that commentary.
 If you're interested in reading the full academic text, you can read it here.
 Otherwise, here is a summary:

 Critical Flaws in the Female Sexual Function Index and the International Index of Erectile Function